saucelabs/sauce-docs/docs/api-testing/load-testing.md

 ---
 id: load-testing
 title: Load Testing with API Testing
-sidebar_label: Load Testing
+sidebar_label: API Load Testing
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Sauce Labs API Testing load testing feature allows you to stress your endpoints using an existing functional test.

 The load agents run within your infrastructure.
+We count 1 out of every 100 load testing executions against your monthly execution limit.
+To see how many executions you have remaining click on **Activity** in the left nav, and then on **Usage By Month**: **Monthly Usage Status** at the top shows the executions you have remaining for the month.

 The first step is running your load test agent.
 It’s up to you to run all the agents connected to the cloud.
 To make identifying them easier, you can group them by pool ID, assigning the same ID to more than one agent.
 A pool ID is an identifier of a group of workers.
 There’s no limit to the number of agents you can run.
 The only possible limitations are inherited from your infrastructure.